-Although shopping is not a free activity, Las Vegas' malls aim to entertain you as you shop.
-Shoppers in the Forum Shops Ceasars Palace can watch Atlantis fall in an animatronics spectacular that occurs hourly.
+Although shopping is not a free activity, the malls in Las Vegas aim to entertain you as you shop.
+The Forum Shops at Caesars Palace can watch Atlantis fall in an animatronics spectacular that occurs hourly.
 Fashionistas can check out a live runway show at the Fashion Show Mall, while Miracle Mile has an indoor rainstorm and fountain display.
 If you're looking for variety, the Grand Canal Shoppes has something called Streetmsophere that features roving entertainers performing shows throughout the day.

-If you'd like to try your hand at gambling, but don't know what's blackjack and what's bust, you might be interested in lessons.
+If you'd like to try your hand at gambling but don't know what's blackjack and what's a bust, you might be interested in lessons.
 Many of the big casinos run free table games lessons to introduce novices to the games.
 You can learn the rules, strategies, and etiquette of a range of games, including poker, roulette, and craps.
-Instructors are happy to answer any questions and some participants get the chance to play a few no-stakes hands.
+Instructors are happy to answer any questions, and some participants get the chance to play a few no-stakes hands.